jeertmans/jeertmans.github.io/_posts/2023-03-28-rust-binaries-to-github-action.md

 ```
 {: file="Project tree" .nolineno }

-The `action.yml` file contains important information for users, namely the
+The `action.yml`{: .filepath} file contains important information for users, namely the
 inputs and outputs, as well more fancy (but required) fields such as the
 branding.
-This, and the `README.md`, will be displayed on the Marketplace.
+This, and the `README.md`{: .filepath}, will be displayed on the Marketplace.

 {% raw %}
 ```yml